Portland Divorce Attorneys

 • Yes.
 Oregon is a no fault divorce state.
 This means either spouse can pursue a divorce without proving a cause for the divorce (i.e. infidelity, abandonment, etc.).
 If either party wants to end the marriage, for any reason, they can get a divorce.

-• Every case is different.
-The primary factors impacting the length of time to resolve a divorce are complexity and agreement.
+• Every Oregon divorce case is different.
+The primary factors affecting the timeline in a Portland-area divorce are complexity and the level of agreement between spouses.

-The most simple cases (no business interests, no property, no children, no support) are commonly resolved more within weeks or a few months when agreements are reached.
+The most simple Oregon cases (no business interests, no property, no children, no support) can often be resolved within weeks to a few months, especially when both parties exchange required financial information promptly and reach agreement early in the process.

 • If there are no disputed issues an uncontested divorce can be filed with the court.
-This involves completing the necessary forms, documenting the agreement in a judgment, and submitting the documents for a judge to review.
-Once the final judgment is signed by the judge, the divorce is finalized.
+This involves completing the necessary forms, documenting the agreement in a General Judgment of Dissolution of Marriage, and submitting the documents for a judge to review.
+Once the judgment is signed by the judge, the divorce is finalized.

 • Unmarried parties may qualify as unregistered domestic partners under Oregon law.
 If so, they may be entitled to certain property rights when the relationship ends.